charlottedriver/LeukaemiaClassification/README.md

 There is a third file called 'actual' that contains the actual type of leukemia each patient has.

+## Model
+A random forest classifier was implemented using scikit-learn.

+## Results
+The model's overall precision and accuracy were good, producing an F1 score of 0.78.
+Nevertheless, it became clear from examining the results for each class of leukemia that the model performed better in predicting whether patients had ALL than AML.
+This could be explained by the unequal distribution of the samples, where a much higher proportion of patients in the training group had ALL compared to AML.

+## Conclusion
+This study demonstrates, like in Goulb et al. (1999), the feasibility of predicting leukemia types using gene expression data.
+It is imperative to recognise, however, that there is room for improvement in the idenification of AML patients.
+This could be accomplished by starting with a larger and more balanced sample of patients.
+Additionally, the accuracy this classification model may be considerably increased by applying the aforementioned adjustments, and fine-tuning the selection of features for the model.

 ## Acknowledgement
 This dataset originates from a study conducted by Goulb et al. (1999) in which they used said data to classify the type of cancer in each patient by variation in gene expression.